zigyprints/backendDevelopmentApplications/README.md

-Assignment: Simple Backend API Development with TypeScript

-Duration: 3-4 days

-Instructions: Welcome to our Simple Backend API Development assignment!
-In this task, you will build a basic RESTful API backend using Node.js, Express.js, TypeScript, and a lightweight database.
-This project aims to assess your skills in setting up a backend server and handling API requests with strict typing.

-Task: You are required to create a backend web application that provides API endpoints to interact with a simple "To-Do List" application.
-The frontend (To-Do List app) will be built separately and will communicate with your backend through the provided API endpoints.
-The backend should allow users to create, retrieve, update, and delete tasks from their to-do list.

-Requirements:

-Build the backend using Node.js, Express.js, and TypeScript for handling HTTP requests and responses with strict typing.
-Implement the necessary API endpoints for creating, retrieving, updating, and deleting tasks in the to-do list.
-Use a lightweight database (e.g., SQLite) to store the tasks.
-Ensure the API endpoints are RESTful and follow best practices in API design.
-Handle error cases and provide appropriate error responses with strict typing.
-Create Postman collection or Swagger documentation for your API endpoints to provide detailed information about the API requests and responses.
-Submission Details:

-Fork this repository from GitHub [[https://github.com/zigyprints/backendDevelopmentApplications]].
-Create a branch with your name (e.g., "yourname_assignment").
-Commit your code regularly, so we can see your progress.
-Once completed, create a pull request from your branch to the main repository (replace "main repository" with the URL of the original repository).
-Include a README.md file explaining your approach, challenges faced, and any additional features or improvements you might have added if given more time.
-Include the link to your Postman collection documenter or Swagger documentation in the README.md file.
-Evaluation Criteria: Your assignment will be evaluated based on the following factors:

-Technical Proficiency - Demonstrating your skills in using Node.js, Express.js, TypeScript, and a database to build a functional backend for the To-Do List application with strict typing.
-Code Quality - Writing clean, well-structured, and maintainable code with proper comments and strict typing.
-API Design - Creating API endpoints following best practices for a smooth integration with the frontend application.
-Database Usage - Efficiently storing and retrieving data from the database.
-Error Handling - Implementing error handling mechanisms for a robust backend with strict typing.
-Documentation - Providing detailed Postman collection or Swagger documentation for the API endpoints.
-Submission Deadline: 3-4 days from the date you received this assignment.
+### Task: Build a Real-Time Chat Application

+In this assignment, your task is to create a real-time chat application using Node.js, Express.js, TypeScript, and Socket.io.
+This chat application will enable users to communicate with each other by sending text messages and sharing images in real-time within a chat room.

+### Requirements:

+1. **Backend Setup with Node.js, Express.js, TypeScript, and Socket.io:**

+   - Set up a Node.js server using Express.js to handle HTTP requests and Socket.io to enable real-time WebSocket communication.

+2. **User Authentication:**

+   - Implement user authentication to allow users to join the chat room with a unique username.
+Users should not be able to use the same username simultaneously.

+3. **Chat Room Creation:**

+   - Create a chat room where users can join and exchange messages.
+Multiple chat rooms may be supported, and users should be able to choose a room to join.

+4. **Real-Time Text Messaging:**

+   - Implement real-time text messaging functionality within the chat room.
+Messages sent by one user should be immediately visible to all other users in the same chat room.

+5. **Image Sharing:**

+   - Enable users to upload and share images within the chat.
+Images should be uploaded to the server, temporarily stored, and then shared as part of the chat conversation.

+6. **Error Handling:**

+   - Implement error handling mechanisms to gracefully handle scenarios such as user disconnections, failed image uploads, or other potential issues that may arise during real-time communication.

+7. **Documentation:**

+   - Create Postman collection or Swagger documentation for your WebSocket API endpoints.
+The documentation should provide comprehensive information about the WebSocket events, data structures, and message formats used for communication.

+### Submission Details:

+To submit your assignment, follow these steps:

+1. **Fork Repository:**

+   - Fork the provided GitHub repository to create your own copy.

+2. **Create Branch:**

+   - Create a new branch in your forked repository with your name (e.g., "yourname_assignment").

+3. **Commit Regularly:**

+   - Commit your code regularly to the branch so that your progress can be tracked.

+4. **Pull Request:**

+   - Once you have completed the assignment, create a pull request from your branch to the main repository.
+Replace "main repository" with the URL of the original repository.

+5. **README.md:**

+   - Include a README.md file in your project repository.
+This README should explain your approach to building the chat application, any challenges you faced, and any additional features or improvements you would have added if given more time.

+6. **Documentation Link:**

+   - Include the link to your Postman collection or Swagger documentation in the README.md file.

+### Evaluation Criteria:

+Your assignment will be evaluated based on the following factors:

+- **Technical Proficiency:**
+  - Demonstrating your skills in using Node.js, Express.js, TypeScript, and Socket.io to build a functional real-time chat application with image sharing.

+- **Code Quality:**
+  - Writing clean, well-structured, and maintainable code with proper comments and strict typing.

+- **WebSocket Implementation:**
+  - Creating WebSocket endpoints and handling real-time communication effectively.

+- **User Authentication:**
+  - Implementing a secure user authentication system.

+- **Image Upload:**
+  - Allowing users to upload and share images in the chat room.

+- **Error Handling:**
+  - Implementing error handling mechanisms for a robust chat application.

+- **Documentation:**
+  - Providing detailed Postman collection or Swagger documentation for the WebSocket API endpoints.

+### Submission Deadline:

+You have 3-4 days from the date you received this assignment to complete and submit it.

 Good luck with the assignment!
-If you have any questions during the development process, feel free to reach out to us for clarification.
+If you have any questions during the development process, feel free to reach out for clarification.
 Happy coding!